One Day in Medellin Itinerary – What to do in Medellin, Colombia

 Jardin Botanico, Medellin

-Explore The Parque Explora
+Explore Parque Explora

-Located right next to the gardens is the Parque Explora – an interactive science museum and largest south American freshwater aquarium.
+Located right next to the gardens is Parque Explora – an interactive science museum and the largest South American freshwater aquarium.
 You will find over 300 interactive attractions in the museum but you can also enjoy the planetarium as well as a 3D auditorium and a vivarium.
 You can easily spend a few hours here and the cost of admission for all of the interactive attractions as well as the planetarium is only 9 USD, and if you want the whole thing including the planetarium and the vivarium it goes up to 13 USD.

 Parque Explora, Medellin